 Sky Mile Tower the next World’s tallest building beating the current record holder Burj Khalifa in Dubai!

-Plans for Sky Mile Tower floated in Tokyo, Japan, as part of “Next Tokyo” 2045.
+Plans for Sky Mile Skyscraper floated in Tokyo, Japan, as part of “Next Tokyo” 2045.

 Sky Mile Tower will be a mile-high skyscraper! in Tokyo, Japan, that would not only become the world’s tallest building, but will be twice the height of the Burj Khalifa in Dubai.
 Related Story: Top 10 tallest buildings in the world under construction in 2016